Get The Facts

 3. A 3ft earthen path next to the asphalt road will become pitted, cracked, mud-bogged over time.
 How will that impact people on foot?

 4. Van Cortlandt Park has been called the “lungs of NYC.”
 NYCParks’s plan from their own Design Report says they will be disturbing 3.8 acres of forest.
-Isn’t this a radical, permanent alteration of a park with a certain history and character, and that is not supported by the community?
+Isn’t this a dramatic, permanent alteration of a park with a certain history and character, and that is not supported by the community?

 VIP Supporters against paving